frenziedD3X/Chat-Application/README.md

 ### 2. Set Environment Variables

 Before running the app, you need to set the following environment variables.
-You can set them manually in your operating system or through a deployment platform (e.g., Heroku, Docker).
+You can set them manually in your operating system or through a deployment platform (e.g., Render).

 #### Required Environment Variables: